 - Sing a lullaby or play white noise

 Remember that babies need a lot more sleep than we do, and when you're busy it's easy to forget the usual routine and carry on with whatever you're doing.
-Remember; your guests will wait, your baby will not.
+But your guests will wait, your baby will not.
+Good luck!